antoniaat/Workshop-SoftUni-Landing-Page/README.md

 ----

 ## HTML, CSS and JavaScript Code
 You are given the following HTML and CSS and your page should look like the screenshots in the given resources.
+The workshop goal is to show how to integrate different jQuery plugins into a project.

 You can use the skeleton and upgrade it with **jQuery plugins** of your choice.
 Here is what we suggest.